thenfour/Somatic/README.md

 * waveform manipulation tools like smoothing, normalization, mixing in harmonics
 * instrument editor (sfx) shows the waveform sequence
 * Themes: dark/light supported
+* keyboard note input uses physically bound key shortcuts to be more keyboard layout compatible
 * Guaranteed sound accuracy because it uses a real TIC-80 as the sound engine.
 * Song optimization: unused waveforms, sfx, and patterns don't become part of the exported cart.
 * Song compression: pattern data is bloaty and gets compressed to keep code size down